jroberts2600/n8n-nodes-prisma-airs/README.md

 ## Contributing

-This is a private repository.
-For internal development:
+Contributions are welcome!
+To contribute:

+1. Fork the repository
-1. Create feature branches
+2. Create feature branches from `main`
-2. Test thoroughly with real API
+3. Test thoroughly with real Prisma AIRS API
-3. Submit pull requests for review
+4. Submit pull requests for review
-4. Ensure all tests pass before merging
+5. Ensure all tests and linting pass before merging

 ## Changelog